jjhelmus/nmrglue/doc/reference/sparky.rst

 ---------------------

-These are the functions the majority of users will use from the sparky module.
+These are the functions most users will use from the sparky module.

 .. autofunction:: read
-.. autofunction:: read_2D
-.. autofunction:: read_3D
 .. autofunction:: read_lowmem
-.. autofunction:: read_lowmem_2D
-.. autofunction:: read_lowmem_3D
 .. autofunction:: write
-.. autofunction:: write_2D
-.. autofunction:: write_3D
+.. autofunction:: write_lowmem
 .. autofunction:: make_uc
 .. autofunction:: guess_udic
 .. autofunction:: create_dic
 .. autofunction:: datetime2dic
 .. autofunction:: dic2datetime

 Low-Level Functions
 -------------------

 These functions are typically not used directly by users.
 They are called by high level functions.
 Developers and user who want fine control over sparky